d0z0/redis_analytics/README.md

 ## Copyright

 Copyright (c) 2012-2013 Schubert Cardozo.
 See LICENSE for further details.

+## Attribution

+Since redis_analytics is licensed under MIT, you can use redis_analytics, provided you leave the attribution as is, in code as well as on the dashboard pages